OfficeDev/Teams-app-cicd-guide/doc/alternativesolution.md

 # Alternative Deployment Solutions for Teams app CI/CD pipeline
-You can setup CI/CD pipeline for teams app created with the Teams Toolkit using your custom approach.
+You can set up a CI/CD pipeline for Teams apps created with the Teams Toolkit using your preferred method.

-## Custom Deployment Approach
+## Custom Deployment Method
-The most convenient way to deploy teams app to Azure is using [teamsapp CLI](https://learn.microsoft.com/en-us/microsoftteams/platform/toolkit/teams-toolkit-cli?pivots=version-three)'s `teamspp deploy` command.
-If you're unable to leverage the teamsapp CLI within your pipeline, you can create a custom deployment process tailored to your needs.
+The most convenient way to deploy teams app to Azure is using [teamsapp CLI](https://learn.microsoft.com/en-us/microsoftteams/platform/toolkit/teams-toolkit-cli?pivots=version-three)'s `teamspp deploy` command. owever, if you're unable to leverage the Teams App CLI within your pipeline, you can create a custom deployment process tailored to your needs.

 The `teamsapp deploy` command executes the actions in teamsapp.yml's "deploy" stage.
 Most of the "deploy" stages consists of "build" and "deploy" actions.
-What you need to do is rewritting these actions into your own way.
+To create a custom deployment method, you need to rewrite these actions according to your requirements and preferences.

 Taking basic bot typescript project as an example, its teamsapp.yml's deploy stage is as following:
 ```yml